CZ-NIC/mininterface/README.md

 ![Hello world example: GUI window](asset/hello-world.png "A minimal use case – GUI")
 ![Hello world example: TUI fallback](asset/hello-tui.webp "A minimal use case – TUI fallback")

-Check out the code that displays such window or its textual fallback.
+Check out the code, which is surprisingly short, that displays such a window or its textual fallback.

 ```python
 from dataclasses import dataclass